infobaleen/infobaleen.github.io/docs/Platform/Recommendations/Recommendations.md

 [*Back to top*](#table-of-contents)

-# data available in recommendations
+# Data available in recommendations

 [*Back to top*](#table-of-contents)